Last updated Mar. 3, 2023 by Charles Zemub

 Acorn is a micro-investing app that rounds up your purchases and invests the change.
-It’s a good app for beginners because it doesn’t require you to invest any money of your own—just set aside what you would have spent anyway.
+It’s a good app for beginners because it doesn’t require you to invest money—just set aside what you would have spent anyway.

 Digit is a personal finance app that helps you save money.
-It automatically analyzes your banking information and makes suggestions on how to save money and pay off debt.
+It automatically analyzes your banking information and suggests how to save money and pay off debt.
 You can also ask Digit for advice about financial goals, such as if it’s better to get out of debt or buy a house.

-Digit is free for both iOS and Android users, so there’s no harm in giving it a try.
+Digit is free for iOS and Android users, so there’s no harm in trying it.

 YNAB (You Need a Budget)